matrix-construct/construct/doc/STYLE.md

 ### Conventions

 These are things you should know when mulling over the code as a whole.
-Importantly, knowing these things will help you avoid various gotchas and not waste your time debugging little surprises.
+Knowing these things will help you avoid various gotchas and not waste your tim debugging little surprises.
 You may or may not agree with some of these choices (specifically the lack of choices in many cases) but that's why they're explicitly discussed here.
+Conventions are not laws: they can be ignored or overruled on a case basis.
+One should follow them by default.

 #### Null termination